-In the House, Congressman Posey serves on the Financial Services Committee and its two subcommittees on Financial Institutions and Consumer Credit and Domestic & International Monetary Policy.
+In the House, Congressman Posey serves on the Financial Services Committee and its two subcommittees on Financial Institutions & Consumer Credit and Housing & Insurance.

 Visit the House Financial Services Committee Republican Website.
 Visit the House Financial Services Committee Democrat Website.